From the air, underwater or an exclusive private island – the Great Barrier Reef is extraordinary from all angles.

 For an ‘all-in-one’ experience, a scenic seaplane flight cannot be beaten.
 Take to the skies for spectacular aerial views, spotting the swirls of Hill Inlet and the perfectly-formed Heart Reef, before making a smooth splash landing.
 Book a premium option and you may get to step ashore on Whitehaven Beach for a Champagne picnic or enjoy aqua adventures in places that larger boats can’t reach – like a suspended coral lagoon inside the reef wall.

 The Whitsundays are a picture-perfect collection of 74 islands boasting unspoilt beaches, secluded coves and verdant rainforest.
 A handful of these islands have been developed into resorts where you can stay for as long as you like/your budget allows.
 Hamilton Island is the largest, with three excellent hotels and over 40 activities from kayaking to championship golf on neighbouring Dent Island.
 For superb wildlife viewing, Heron Island is a natural coral cay and a protected habitat.
 It’s a world class research facility and from September to March each year, the breeding ground for loggerhead and green sea turtles.
-On Hayman Island you’ll find the exclusive One&Only Hayman Island with its glorious lagoon pool and award-winning spa, and for eco luxury head to the northernmost of the Great Barrier Reef resorts, Lizard Island.
+On Hayman Island you’ll find an exclusive hotel with its glorious lagoon pool and award-winning spa, and for eco luxury head to the northernmost of the Great Barrier Reef resorts, Lizard Island.
 As a private island, there are no day trippers here – so the 24 powdery beaches, lagoon and 1000 acres of national park are all exclusively for guests to enjoy.